Wyzzard123/Springer-eBooks-Download-Bot/README.md

 Then replace the driver for your OS.
 The code automatically checks for your OS and uses the correct driver accordingly.

+## Stopping the Program prematurely

+To stop the program prematurely, go to the console and press "Ctrl + C".

+To continue where you left off, pass in a reference text file with the remaining links as an argument (second positional argument).

 ## Example Usage
 Example (using default arguments):
 ```